Stable provides businesses with a virtual address for registering their company, staying compliant, and receiving mail.

 Electronic check deposit: Deposits checks electronically, saving time and providing quicker access to funds.

-Stable’s virtual address and virtual mailbox service starts at $49 per month, which provides everything you need to get started with a premium business address.
+Stable’s virtual address and virtual mailbox service starts at $49 per month (when billed annually), which provides everything you need to get started with a premium business address.

 Additional features like automatic opening and scanning/forwarding, integrations with Slack and Zapier, and organizational tools are available in Stable’s advanced plans and can be customized to fit a business’s unique needs.

-Plus, new businesses and early-stage companies with less than $1 million in annual revenue can expect valuable discounts (up to 50% off).
+Plus, new businesses and early-stage companies with less than $1 million in annual revenue can expect valuable discounts (50% off for the first year).

 Stable also offers custom plans for enterprise clients and those with specific needs, like high mail volume, customization, or a BAA for HIPAA.